edu-mryo/uop/programming_1/week4/note.md

  If you've used a getter and setter from the beginning, you can make the modification to your class without affecting any of the classes that use your class.

 # Section 5.2

+Unlike other subroutines, a constructor can only be called using the new operator, in an expression that has the form

+`new class-name ( parameter-list )`

+A constructor call is more complicated than an ordinary subroutine or function call.
+It is helpful to understand the exact steps that the computer goes through to execute a constructor call:

+- First, the computer gets a block of unused memory in the heap, large enough to hold an object of the specified type.
+- It initializes the instance variables of the object.
+If the declaration of an instance variable specifies an initial value, then that value is computed and stored in the instance variable.
+Otherwise, the default initial value is used.
+- The actual parameters in the constructor, if any, are evaluated, and the values are assigned to the formal parameters of the constructor.
+- The statements in the body of the constructor, if any, are executed.
+A reference to the object is returned as the value of the constructor call.

+Java uses a procedure called garbage collection to reclaim memory occupied by objects that are no longer accessible to a program.
+It is the responsibility of the system, not the programmer, to keep track of which objects are "garbage."

+# Section 5.3